 For further illustration, you can check out the YouTube video at the end of the post.

 Additionally, understand how to increase or decrease the width of the EQ boost or cut.
 You do this with the “Q” option, on the bottom right-hand sign of the Channel EQ plug-in.

-It’s also good practice to mix in and out of Mono.
-If you want to know how to switch to Mono rather than Stereo in Garageband, check out the article here.
+It’s also good practice to mix in and out of Mono which I’ve explained in more detail elsewhere on the site.